 Landman Gonzalez spent nine years as director of diversity and community relations for Darden Restaurants, Orlando’s only Fortune 500 Corporation.
 While at Darden, she managed community partnerships, employee volunteer opportunities and community leadership development in ten top markets nationwide, including Orlando.
 Landman Gonzalez also managed corporate giving, while developing a second language translation initiative for the corporation.

 Prior to joining Darden, Inc., Landman Gonzalez served as vice president of Hispanic Sales and Marketing for Barnett Bank of Central Florida.

-Landman Gonzalez is currently involved in several volunteer and leadership activities, including The Dr. Phillips Center for the Performing Arts, Heart of Florida United Way, The Florida State Fair Authority, Florida Hospital for Children Foundation, See Art Orlando, the Women’s Executive Council of United Way, and is a Trustee of the City of Orlando’s Children’s Trust Committee.
-She currently serves as the managing chairman of the board of the Central Florida Commission on Homelessness.
-She is the immediate past chair of United Arts of Central Florida, Business Force and Valencia College Foundation.
-Additionally, she serves on the Board of Visitors for FAMU Law School, AvMed, Fifth Third Bank, and the State of Florida Hispanic Business Initiative Fund (HBIF) Board of Trustees.
+Landman Gonzalez serves in several volunteer and leadership activities, including: The Florida Humanities Council, The Homeless Service Network of Central Florida Continuum of Care Board of Directors, The Florida State Fair Authority, Florida Hospital for Children Foundation, Leadership Council of Valencia, United Arts, Orlando Shakespeare Theater, UCF Downtown Executive Advisory Council, See Art Orlando, the Women’s Executive Council of United Way and is a Trustee of the City of Orlando’s Children’s Trust Committee.
+She is the immediate past chairman of the board and currently serves on the executive committee of the Central Florida Commission on Homelessness.
+Additionally, she serves as a member of the advisory board of Fifth Third Bank.

 Landman Gonzalez earned a bachelor’s degree in education from the Universidad Nacional Autonoma de Mexico in Mexico City, Mexico and resides in Orlando with her husband, Roberto.